 Do you have a Monday night yoga class carved into your weekly schedule?
 Saturday morning partner HIIT workout?
 Or do you enjoy going to the weight room on your own time?
 No matter how you and your partner get your movement in, setting up a cash fund to help keep your exercise routine possible is a great idea.
 Gym memberships can add up, but you could have a year (or two) covered with a cash fund.
 And you may even get buddy passes to bring the friend(s) that made it all possible.
 You can also apply this logic to any of your and your partner's hobbies, like scoring an annual museum membership or becoming season ticket holders to the theater.

 14. Subscription Services Fund

 There are plenty of great subscription services for couples: Blue Apron, Winc, The Sill and Bean Box all come to mind.
 Give yourself the gift of a monthly mailbox surprise by registering for cash to pay for a subscription box that satisfies your shared niche interests.
 After all, monthly boxes are the gifts that keep on giving, so they'll extend the gift-opening fun long after your wedding day.
 That said, not all great subscriptions are physical deliveries.
 Feel free to use your registry to fund virtual subscription services like Hulu, HBO Max and Spotify.
-No more FOMO listening to your friends talk about the latest season of Netflix's Bridgerton or the Harry Potter reunion documentary on HBO.
+No more FOMO listening to your friends talk about the latest season of Netflix's "Bridgerton" or falling behind on "Love Island" US or UK.

 15. New Car Fund